 - Not suitable for pro-level players

 Head radical is simply too good for an intermediate level.
 It has all the vital features of providing enough control and more power with a perfect design and solid construction.
-To be honest, radical, for all its heavy reliability and durability, won’t ditch at any condition.
+To be honest, radical, for all its heavy reliability and durability, won’t ditch in any condition.

-10. Esper Extra Spin Pickleball Paddle – Best For Backspin
+10. Esper Extra Spin Pickleball Paddle – Best for Backspin